caseyocampo/resume/README.md

 # Welcome to my GitHub profile!

 Hi, I'm Casey.
 I'm a Front End Developer who cares about code and is always striving to be a better developer.
-I do this by reading books, taking courses, and writing about things I've learned about.
+I do this by reading books, taking courses, building projects, and writing about things I've learned about.
 I even started a [YouTube channel](https://www.youtube.com/channel/UCLy7uZaVQ7nl5kBpixhH5wA) where I'm beginning to catalog things I've learned.

-What makes me passionate about programming is that anyone can learn and create something meaningful.
-By learning how to code, you have the opportunity to create a positive change in the world.
+What makes me passionate about coding is that anyone can do it, as long as they put in consistent time and focus to learn.

 ## A little more about me